oscar-sabet/todo-guru/README.md

 11. **Toast Notifications**:
     - Display toast notifications for various user actions such as task creation, update, deletion, and profile updates.
     - Provide real-time feedback to users, enhancing the user experience by confirming actions and displaying error messages when necessary.

+12. **Project Board**:
+    - Visualize the flow of work and manage tasks efficiently using a Kanban board.
+    - Columns represent different stages of the workflow (To Do, In Progress, Done).
+    - Cards represent individual tasks, with labels to prioritize tasks (could-have, should-have, must-have).
+    - Helps track the progress of tasks, identify bottlenecks, and ensure a smooth flow of work.

+13. **Profile Page**:
+    - View and update profile information, including profile picture.
+    - Display various statistics about the user's tasks, such as total count of tasks, completed tasks, pending tasks, and tasks in progress.
+    - Show the date the user account was created and the last login date.
+    - Display the complete history of the user as recorded by the app.

 ## Site Contents